walterfreeman/phy211/week1questions.md

 grammar and diction.
 In our class we'll be emphasizing the stories we tell, not the language we use to tell them.
 Sometimes we'll need some fancy mathematical ideas, but only rarely.
 Shakespeare used such language when he needed to, but Shakespeare's plays are full of fart jokes and crude anatomical references, too.
-Physcs aims to be the Shakespeare of the sciences, telling profound stories about existence, using fancy language only when we need to, and getting in as many good laughs along the way as we can.*
+Physcs aims to be the Shakespeare of the sciences, telling profound stories about existence, using fancy language only when we need to, and getting in as many good laughs (and discussions of the physics of farts) along the way as we can.*

 * What qualities do you look for when you’re looking for the Coaches for recitations?